xdslproject/training-intro/README.md

 This top level directory contains:
 * [lectures](lectures) which holds the PDF lecture material for the course, providing an overview to MLIR, LLVM, and xDSL
-* [practicals](practicals) where we get hands on with the concepts to develop a Python compiler and run the resulting executables on a Cray supercomputer.
+* [practical](practical) where we get hands on with the concepts to develop a Python compiler and run the resulting executables on a Cray supercomputer.

 ## Working on your own?